My Fave Toys for the First Six Months

 This is one of Manhattan Toy’s most popular baby products.
 I love it because it the shape alters when baby holds it in his/her hands.
 It also makes a rattling noise and the little beads move around, which is very visually stimulating.

 There are so many varieties.
-This is the original and it's great because it’s easy and light for little hands to grab.
+This is the original and it's great.
+With 32 finger holes, it’s easy and light for little hands to grab.
+It's soft and malleable, which is great for when your little one starts teething!
 Check out their rattles and cars too!

 7. Rainbow Stacker